 Look at the Margins

 Hopefully, the core services you provide clients are doing well (if not, that’s a whole other discussion).
 Those are generally the areas of business that designers should be spending most of their time on.

-Plus, so much depends on your niche and how it has evolved over time.
+Plus, so much depends on your niche and how it has evolved.
 If your business has changed direction in recent years, there could be some offerings hanging out there that are no longer relevant to you.

 I’ll use myself as an example here.
-In the early years of my business, I tried to offer a number of different services beyond web design: hosting, SEO, digital advertising, social media, etc.
+In the early years of my business, I tried to offer several different services beyond web design: hosting, SEO, digital advertising, social media, etc.

-As the years have rolled on, I found that some of the items in that list were not making me money and/or taking time away from core services.
+As the years rolled on, I found that some of the items on that list were not making me money.
+Some were even taking time away from more profitable services.
 This isn’t to say that any one of them doesn’t have the potential to become at least marginally profitable.
-It’s just that, given my focus and resources, they weren’t all that great for my particular situation.
+It’s just that, given my focus and resources, they weren’t all that great for my situation.